 Interior Designers in Bangalore define minimalistic interiors as a way to tone things down and get rid of the excess that crowds the room.
 The layout has clean lines with a single or dual color scheme.
 The furniture is placed sparsely to leave more open space in the room.
 This creates an impression of a bigger room and helps people feel relaxed and comfortable in their surroundings.

 Now, the term minimalism means slightly different things to different people.
-Designers at Decorpot mention that the Indian version of minimalistic interiors is not the same as the Western view.
+The best interior designers in Hyderabad at Decorpot mention that the Indian version of minimalistic interiors is not the same as the Western view.
 The observation isn’t entirely surprising.

 Minimalism is a Scandinavian concept that aims to create a warm décor in cold conditions.
 The concept had a makeover to suit the Indian topical climate and our inherent love for filling the Interiors Bangalore with treasures.